 California Olive Ranch

 California Olive Ranch is doing things differently and producing some of the best extra virgin olive oil in the state.
 California Olive Ranch olive oil is made from the ripest olives; the freshly pressed juices are extracted using only mechanical methods, so the oil is not tainted by chemicals or high heat.
-In addition to making certified kosher, non-GMO, and high-quality oils, California Olive Ranch aims to maintain sustainable practices at all of its California ranches and to offer affordable extra virgin olive oil to its customers.
+In addition to making certified kosher, non-GMO, and high-quality oils, the Chico farm aims to maintain sustainable practices at all of its California ranches and to offer affordable extra virgin olive oil to its customers.

 Corto Olive Co.